Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves will see Sandy Alcantara starting for the Miami Marlins on Wednesday at 7:20 PM ET.
+Yuli Gurriel and the Miami Marlins take the field on Thursday at Truist Park against Kyle Wright, who is projected to start for the Atlanta Braves.
+First pitch is set for 12:20 PM ET for the final game of a four-game series.

-The Marlins are +135 moneyline underdogs for this matchup against the favored Braves (-160).
-The matchup's total is listed at 8.5 runs.
+The Marlins are +155 moneyline underdogs in this matchup against the favorite Braves (-190).
+The total for the game has been set at 8.5 runs.

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.